skbn/tinyedit/README.md

 To static freetype with libpng and zlib:
 Extract the files freetype-2.14.3.tar.xz, libpng-1.6.58.tar.xz and, zlib.tar.gz
-into CrashEdit and rename them to freetype, zlib, and libpng.
+into TinyEdit and rename them to freetype, zlib, and libpng.

 To prepair headers:
 make -f Makefile.amiga.te unprep